Spaghetti alla Carbonara

 Ham Tetrazzini

-This Ham Tetrazzini recipe is a cozy way to use up leftover ham with spaghetti, mushrooms, peas, and a creamy homemade sauce.
-Cheap and delicious!
+This Ham Tetrazzini recipe uses leftover ham with spaghetti, mushrooms, peas, and a creamy sauce.
+Perfectly balanced and comforting.